 On 2 July 2014, The Romanian Peasant Museum in Bucharest opened its doors to host an exhibition of paintings, called “Confluence, influence – in art?”.
-All paintings have been made by the Roma painter and sculptor George Mihal Vasilescu, also present on this Khetanes site and member of the Visual Arts and Paintings Group.
+All paintings have been made by the Roma painter and sculptor George Mihai Vasilescu, also present on this Khetanes site and member of the Visual Arts and Paintings Group.
 The exhibition of paintings of manele musicians, that will last until 8 July 2014, caused a stir in Romanian press and social media.
 The director of the museum, Virgil Stefan Nitulescu, was even asked to resign, by - among others - Bogdan Dianocu, a Romanian politician, who started a campaign on his Facebook page.

 The painter himself received threats.
 The feelings started running that high that foreign press got involved.
 Le Huffington Post (Canada), die Welt (Germany) and France Press report about “continuing insults and threats” and “hate-speeches against exhibit”.

-George Mihal Vasilescu is not an amateur.
+George Mihai Vasilescu is not an amateur.
 He exhibited his work in Graz, Austria, Strasbourg, France, and in the Galerie “Kai Dikhas” in Berlin, Germany.
 Recently the painter made a series of portraits of famous manele artists, vocalists as well as musicians.
 Manele is a music style in Romania, divided in classical and modern manele.
 The classical manele are a Turkish-derived genre, performed by mostly Romani musicians (Wikipedia).

 With oil on canvas and gold leaf, the painter portrayed Florin Salam, Adrian Minune, Vali Vijelic and bands like Taraf de Haïdouks.
 Artists that are also very popular among Romanians and whose music can be heard in disco’s all over the country.
 So far all okay.
 The problems arose, when it was decided that the exhibition would take place in The Romanian Peasant Museum.
 This institution is dedicated to Romanian culture, has some rooms where usually contemporary art exhibitions take place and is one of the highlight spots in Bucharest.

 Muzeul Taranului Roman, The Romanian Peasant Museum on the day of the opening of the exhibition, 2 July 2014.
-From the left to the right: Pavel Susara, curator of the exhibition, and top art expert in Romania, George Mihal Vasilescu and Virgil Stefan Nitulescu, director of the Museum (Photo by Lucian Muntean)
+From the left to the right: Pavel Susara, curator of the exhibition, and top art expert in Romania, George Mihai Vasilescu and Virgil Stefan Nitulescu, director of the Museum (Photo by Lucian Muntean)